python-jsonschema/hypothesis-jsonschema/README.md

 Takes a JSON schema and return a strategy for allowed JSON objects.

-This strategy supports almost all of the schema elements described in the draft RFC as of February 2019 (draft07), with the following exceptions:
+This strategy supports almost all of the schema elements described in the draft RFC as of February 2019 (draft07), with the following exception:

-- For objects, the "dependencies" keyword is not supported.
 - Schema reuse with "definitions" and "$ref" is not supported.

-Draft07 support depends on having a compatible version of `jsonschema`, which at time of writing is limited to the pre-release 3.0.0x versions.
-Draft04 remains fully supported with the same exceptions.

 ## Supported versions